-This is confirmed by the recent practice of the Competition Authority, as the Authority has adopted a broad interpretation of the legal provisions determining its jurisdiction.
-In DBAG/SAF (case 7/2004, Decision of 20 April 2004), the Authority considered itself competent to review the operation, even though the acquiring company DBAG did not have any turnover in Portugal and the acquired company SAF was not established in Portugal, selling its products through an agent.
+This is confirmed by the recent practice of the Competition Authority, which as already stated has adopted a broad interpretation of the legal provisions determining its jurisdiction.
+In the DBAG/SAF case (see question 2.3 above), the Authority considered itself competent to review the operation, even though the acquiring company DBAG did not have any turnover in Portugal and the acquired company SAF was not established in Portugal, selling its products through an agent.
 The Authority recently confirmed this understanding in a similar case, Florimond Desprez/Advanta Lambda (case 27/2005, Decision of 19 May 2005).